chiaboonyang/split-and-cat/README.md

     split filename1.tar --bytes 1GB -d

 The command populates the current directory with an additional 14 file chunks.
-The first 13 chunks are 1,000,000,000 bytes each while the last chunk is 905,249,504 bytes.The file chunks are named sequentially, from `x00`, `x01`, `x02`, ... to `x13`.
+The first 13 chunks are 1,000,000,000 bytes each while the last chunk is 905,249,504 bytes.
+The file chunks are named sequentially, from `x00`, `x01`, `x02`, ... to `x13`.

 ## Copy The File Chunks
 Use GUI or `robocopy` to copy the file chunks onto the transfer medium.